panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 })
 ```

-The proxied enum is good for medium or large projects to protect even better your enums from overwriting or accessing non-existent named constants.
+The proxied enum works for medium or large projects to protect even better your enums from overwriting or accessing non-existent named constants.

 The proxied enum is my personal preference.